melonsis/TCBGN/README.md

 # TCBGN
-A BGN-based secure multi-dimentional Scheme and implemention
+A BGN-based secure multi-dimensional Scheme and implemention